When you purchase through links on our site, we may earn an affiliate commission.

 Can sex have a positive impact on triathlon performance?

-Empirical data isn’t extensive but relatively recent psychological-based studies have suggested that coaches are beginning to turn the other cheek.
-Why is down to a number of reasons including duration of sex session nowhere near long enough to result in fatigue and its calming impact.
+Why is down to a number of reasons, including that the duration of sexual intercourse is nowhere near long enough to result in fatigue, and that it can have a calming impact.
 Enjoying adult pleasures has a relaxing effect.

 On the other hand – or in the other hand if a partner’s absent! – frustration at limiting one’s desire to have sex is arguably more detrimental.

 There’s also a link between sexual satisfaction and a higher quality of life, while prolonged abstinence can lead to depression.
-Ultimately, there’s a clear link between regular sex to the same partner and better mental health, says the literature.
+Equally, there’s a clear link between regular sex to the same partner and better mental health, says the literature.

-Ultimately, not surprisingly, this is a subject where studies are limited and standardisation of protocols is erratic, so seeking a definitive conclusion is hard – so to speak.
-But it seems that sex actually has a positive relaxing effect and is absolutely fine, though maybe refrain on race morning.
+Ultimately, not surprisingly, sex before athletic extersion is a subject where studies are limited and standardisation of protocols is erratic, so seeking a definitive conclusion is hard – so to speak.